cinemagoer/cinemagoer/docs/usage/ptdf.rst

           -u postgres://user:password@localhost/imdb

-Once the import is finished, you will have a SQL database with all the information and you can use the normal IMDbPY API:
+Once the import is finished, you will have a SQL database with all the information and you can use the normal Cinemagoer API:

 .. code-block:: python